 The Theory of Planned Behavior (TPB) is a psychological theory that elucidates human behavior through the examination of individuals' attitudes, subjective norms, and perceived behavioral control (Verma & Chandra, 2018).
-According to this theory discussed earlier, the three elements play a critical role in shaping a
+According to this theory discussed earlier, the three elements play a critical role in shaping a person's intentions, which subsequently exert an impact on their actual concern on consuming food.

-The principles of TPB
+The Principles of TPB Attitude

-Attitude